melonproject-archive/documentation/chapters/fund/trading.md

     `function returnToVault(ERC20[] _tokens) public`

     This public function transfers all token quantities of the provided array of token asset addresses from the current current contract's custody back to the fund's vault.

+## Exchange Adapters

+Exchange Adapters are smart contracts which communicate directly and on-chain with the intended DEX smart contract.
+They serve as a translation bridge between the Melon Fund and the DEX.

+Currently, the Melon Protocol has adapters to integrate the following DEXs:

+- Oasis DEX
+- 0x (enabling interaction on the orderbooks of all 0x relayers)
+- Kyber Network
+- Ethfinex

+Each exchange is tied to a specific adapter by the canonical registrar.
+A fund can be setup to use multiple exchanges, provided they are registered by the registrar.

+## Adapter Function Details

+The `Fund.sol` smart contract in the Melon Protocol (the blockchain fund instance) commonly uses the following functions in the Exchange Adapter to interact with the intended DEX for trading purposes:

+- `makeOrder()` Creates a new order in the DEX's order book.
+The order may not be immediately executed.
+Note that this function will not be implemented for the 0x adapter until 0x Version 2 is released.

+- `takeOrder()` Represents implicit agreement with a standing make order on the DEX's order book.
+The order will be immediately executed.

+- `cancelOrder()` Retracts a standing make order from the DEX's order book.
+The cancelation will be immediately executed.

+A single event is emitted by the Exchange Adapter:

+- `OrderUpdated()` Event to inform other layers (e.g. web page) that the order has been updated in some way.

+The following functions are public view functions:

+- `getLastOrderId()` - Constant view function which returns the last order Id on a specific exchange.

+- `getOrder()` - Constant view function which returns the order's sell asset address, buy asset address, sell asset quantity and buy asset quantity on a given exchange for a given order Id.

+Note that fund is not limited to these functions and can call arbitrary functions on the exchange adapters using delegate calls, provided the function signature is whitelisted by the canonical registrar.